-The Register runs an on-going CPD monitoring programme and you must keep, record and collect evidence of your CPD activities in a portfolio that it can be inspected on request.
+The Register runs an on-going CPD monitoring programme and you must keep, record, and collect evidence of your CPD activities so that it can be inspected on request.

-The Register will not sell, or supply your details to any commercial organisation or use your details for anything other than the purposes quoted above.
+The Register will not sell or supply your details to any commercial organisation or use your details for anything other than the purposes quoted above.